MichaelSalata/compare-my-biometrics/devlog.md

 - [x] instructions on how the docker command to run it ✅ 2025-03-24

-- [ ] create instructions on how to spin up appropriate GCP resources
+- [x] create instructions on how to spin up appropriate GCP resources ✅ 2025-03-24
-	- [ ] install Terraform, run terraform commands in project terraform directory
+	- [x] install Terraform, run terraform commands in project terraform directory ✅ 2025-03-24
-	- [ ] create instructions on launching cloud resources
+	- [x] create instructions on launching cloud resources ✅ 2025-03-24

-- [ ] tell user to put their google credentials in xyz location
+- [x] tell user to download credentials ✅ 2025-03-24
 	- What is this used for?
 		- point to Terraform IaC
 		- point to DBT transformations

-- [ ] give instructions on
+- [x] give instructions on ✅ 2025-03-24
 	- log with airflow airflow
 	- run dag

-### STRETCH
-- [ ] make dag run immediately on start
-	- remove instructions on logging into Airflow
-	- OPTIONAL: Log in and explore airlfow, explore Data in your BigQuery Database with Looker Studio

-- [ ] **==look up how I can create a create a service account json with a monetary processing restriction==**
-	- add these instructions into the README

 ## PHASE 7 - STRETCH post README -> more DBT transformations
 ?